We search the Web every day for things we need, things we want—tutorials, inspiration—and endless other reasons. For me, Google search is a lifeline.

 Online searches and other moments that lead to a mobile or digital action in a consumer's daily life may seem trivial, but they can hold large opportunities for brands.
 These moments, what Google has termed "micro-moments," happen when consumers turn to a device for a specific need, anytime and anywhere.

-Capitalizing on these moments requires us to shift the way we think about marketing and the consumer journey.
+Capitalizing on these micro-moments requires us to shift the way we think about marketing and the consumer journey.
 In the past, we've focused largely on getting consumers to come to us.
 Instead, we need to shift our thinking and strategy so that we can meet consumers where they already are.
 Seems simple, right?

 To start, pay attention.
 Find which micro-moments matter the most to your audience.
 Can you anticipate those moments and take advantage of them to shape consumer decisions?

-A micro-moment can be as simple as a consumer's looking for product availability on a website before going to the store to make a purchase.
+A micro-moment marketing opportunity can be as simple as a consumer's looking for product availability on a website before going to the store to make a purchase.
 Or searching for the correct usage of a product (or the endless amount of product hacks), looking for nearby businesses, searching for something seen in a TV commercial... and so much more.

 For example, when I go to Target after my puppy has an accident on the carpet, and I pull out my phone to search "how to remove dog urine smell from carpet," I grab your brand of carpet cleaner off the shelf because it came up in my search but also gave me step-by-step directions and a money-back guarantee.
 Or if I'm stuck at the airport because my flight is delayed, I choose your restaurant for a quick bite based on my search for "best food in airport."

 With a consumer base already overwhelmed by content and pure noise, the way brands and marketers think about capturing consumer attention in these moments has to change.
 With only a few seconds to deliver your message, you have to prove your brand as relevant and valuable to the consumer in that moment, else they will have already moved on to the next video, article, or search result.

 Another important step is to understand how consumers are searching for your brand or throughout their journey.
 Data is your friend, so use it to your advantage.
 Pull insights from search results and discover new ways to connect with your audience throughout those micro-moments.

-The way I see it, the multitude of micro-moments is actually a good problem to have, providing more opportunities than ever for brands to be there for customers as a reliable and useful resource.
+The way I see it, the multitude of micro-moments is actually a good problem to have, providing more marketing opportunities than ever for brands to be there for customers as a reliable and useful resource.